allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 -   Data is copied atomically within a specific time range.
 -   We can verify data consistency between systems after each transfer.

-### "Kopiowaczka" Solution
+### ”Kopiowaczka” Solution

-The chosen solution, called **Kopiowaczka** (Polish for "the copier"), is based on cyclic or manual data transfer tasks.
+The chosen solution, called **Kopiowaczka** (Polish for ”the copier”), was named humorously by the development team.
+The name reflects its core functionality: repeatedly copying data from one source to another in a reliable and systematic way. ”Kopiowaczka” emerged as an internal nickname during early discussions, as the team joked about the simplicity yet monotony of its purpose—”just copy and copy.”
+The name stuck, eventually becoming an official term used in documentation and team conversations.

+The solution is based on cyclic or manual data transfer tasks.
 Each task specifies the table to copy and the date range of the data.
 A dedicated task table tracks the process and its status:

 ```sql
 CREATE TABLE task_table (